-- Increased insurance premiums if organisation has sites located in "high-risk location" - Risk of damage to assets in high-risk locations.
+- Increased insurance premiums if organisation - Risk of damage to assets in high-risk locations.

 Food and forestry:

 - Increase in costs due to natural disasters affecting crop - Risk of damage to assets in high-risk locations - Increase in expenses due to inadequate water supply for plants/trees.